Europa League round of 16: meet the sides

 Article summary

-UEFA.com sizes up the contenders ahead Friday's UEFA Europa League round of 16 draw.
+UEFA.com sizes up the contenders following the UEFA Europa League round of 16 draw.

 Article top media content